 3. Ras Al Khor Wildlife Sanctuary

-The Ras Al Khor Wildlife Sanctuary creates the impression of a new world.
+The Ras Al Khor Wildlife Sanctuary creates an unmatched impression in the world.
 This natural wetland hosts hundreds of species of birds, including the flamingos, which flock in the area with their gorgeous pink feathers.
-Birdwatching hides also have easy access to get close to the wildlife without causing disturbance.

-Early morning or sunset is the most appropriate time to visit, as the light is magical and birds are most active.
-It is a magical oasis of calm in a city that is fast-paced and glittering, with its border--that there is a part of untamed nature that Dubai continues to foster.
+It is ideal to visit early morning or at sunset, as the light is magical and birds are most active.
+It is a magical oasis of calm in a city that is fast-paced and glittering.

 - Location:Dubai Creek